Galactic-Infrastructure/galackboard/README.md

   use the streaming API.
 These credentials go in `/etc/codex-batch.env`.
 * Scraping email requires putting a login and password in `/env/codex-batch.env`.
 The other settings are documented there.

+You can also run on Galaxy, Meteor's PaaS.
+In that case you will configure all these settings in a settings.json file which you will give when you deploy the app.
+Look through the code for Meteor.settings for the most up-to-date list of them.
+Also be aware that if you run multiple instances, batch processing must be disabled on all but one of them.
+This is not how we run the app, so you will be somewhat on your own here.

 Developing
 ==========